As an Amazon Associate, we earn from qualifying purchases.

 For hardness specifically: Hach 5-B titration kit if you want lab-grade accuracy, or quantitative GPG strips for cheaper screening.

-Once you know your results, here are the systems I'd actually recommend based on what testing reveals:
+Once you know your results, here are the systems I'd actually recommend based

 - City water, chlorine taste issues: The iSpring WGB32B 3-Stage Whole House System handled my parents' chlorinated city water for two years before needing cartridge changes.
 The 100,000-gallon rated capacity is realistic in my experience — we hit about 87,000 before flow noticeably dropped.